-Part 3 of these Regulations deals with the regulation of third parties during an election campaign.
-As explained ir more detail below, third parties are persons who campaign for or against candidates without the consent of the candidate concerned.
+Part 3 of the Regulations deals with the regulation of third parties during an election campaign.
+As explained in more detail below, third parties are persons who campaign for or against candidates without the consent of the candidate concerned.
 Many of the provisions in this Part are similar to those applicable to candidates but they are set out in this separate Part for convenience.

-PPC was particularly keen to introduce regulation for third party expenditure as, without any such regulation, there would have been a significant loophole in the system of regulation.
+Without any regulation for third party expenditure there would be a significant loophole in the system of regulation.
 Restrictions on expenditure by candidates could simply have been circumvented by massive expenditure by third parties on their behalf.
 In addition PPC is keen to regulate excessive 'negative' campaigning by third parties designed to damage the prospects of particular candidates.

-The manner in which third party expenditure can be regulated has been extremely difficult for PPC to define and appropriate legal advice has been received.
 There is clearly a balance that needs to be struck between the right of free expression of opinion in a democratic society against the need to ensure that election campaigns are conducted in a fair way with as level a playing field as possible between candidates.
-The advice received by PPC has made it clear that it would simply be impossible in the light of human rights legislation to outlaw third party expenditure completely during an election campaign as this would run contrary to the principles of freedom of expression and free elections.
-It is nevertheless possible to impose reasonable restrictions on third parties to avoid excesses and PPC believes that this legislation strikes an appropriate balance.
+The advice received by PPC when the 2008 Regulations were enacted made it clear that it would simply be impossible in the light of human rights legislation to outlaw third party expenditure completely during an election campaign as this would run contrary to the principles of freedom of expression and free elections.
+It is nevertheless possible to impose reasonable restrictions on third parties to avoid excesses and PPC believes that this legislation, which follows exactly the provisions of the 2008 Regulations, strikes an appropriate balance.

-Regulation 9 gives an actual definition of third party which, in the absence of any compulsory registration of third parties, has been a complex matter to define.
+Regulation 9 gives an actual definition of third party which, in the absence of any compulsory registration of third parties, is a complex matter to define.
 A third party may be a third person acting alone and, in this context, a person includes any body of persons corporate or unincorporated.
-This Regulation also sets out how two or more persons work together and are therefore considered to be one single third party for the purposes of this legislation.
-In the most straightforward situation two or more persons may work together in an open fashion to campaign for or against particular candidates in the election.
+This Regulation also sets out how 2 or more persons work together and are therefore considered to be one single third party for the purposes of this legislation.
+In the most straightforward situation 2 or more persons may work together in an open fashion to campaign for or against particular candidates in the election.
 The Regulation nevertheless makes it clear that people who incur expenses separately but who are co-ordinating their efforts are also considered as one single third party.
 This definition is important to ensure that people who are co-ordinating their efforts cannot claim to be acting individually and thereby be entitled to have more than one third party limit on election expenditure.